-Prox Access Security Expert in BLE mobile security access for both offices and residential buildings, offering solutions to combat overcrowding, unauthorized short-term rentals, and key cloning
+Prox Access Distributor Expert in RFID NFC & BLE mobile access systems for both offices and residential buildings, offering product solutions to combat overcrowding, unauthorized short-term rentals, and key cloning

 Mobile Access Control: Exploring the Significance of Bluetooth Technology